wello6143/cyandroid/README.md

-# Attention: sarchile development is temporary paused.
+# Attention: sarchile development is temporarily paused.

 Calm down, you can still continue to use or install sarchile without worry, it's really stable for now.
 We suggest you to take a look at manager script to understand it's limitations.